In cases requiring investigation, the process follows the guideline below

 - Investigator will prepare an investigation summary and provide complainant and respondent separate opportunities to review and respond.

 - If additional investigation is needed, investigator will inform complainant and respondent and add updates to the investigation summary, as necessary.

 - Complainant and respondent have separate opportunities to review the final investigation summary.

 - Investigator provides a final report to the hearing officer.
 The final report includes the investigation summary, any response/rebuttal from the complainant and/or respondent, and a determination of responsibility based on the investigation regarding each of the alleged violations.

 - Hearing officer reviews the final report and issues a decision regarding the respondent’s responsibility for each alleged violation.
-If it is determined that any violations occurred, the hearing officer will review relevant conduct history regarding a respondent’s prior misconduct, sanctioning guidance from the Vice President for College and Community Engagement or designee, and statement from the complainant and/or respondent, if provided.
+If it is determined that any violations occurred, the hearing officer will review relevant conduct history regarding a respondent’s prior misconduct, sanctioning guidance from the Dean of Students or designee, and statement from the complainant and/or respondent, if provided.